-NURS 4201: SENIOR SEMINAR, TRANSITION TO PRACTICE
+NURS 4300: SENIOR SEMINAR II: TRANSISTION TO NURSING PRACTICE

-Designed to prepare senior nursing students for the challenges of transition from pre-licensure nursing education to the practice of professional nursing.
+This is part two of a two-part course series designed to prepare senior nursing students for the challenges of transition from pre-licensure nursing education to the practice of professional nursing.
 Students will gain understanding of their relationship with the State Board of Nursing and professional licensure requirements.
-Additionally, students will be challenged to prepare for the NCLEX-RN® examination with a content review based upon the current NCLEX-RN® Test Plan.
-Classroom activities to develop critical thinking and successful test taking skills will be presented.
+Additionally, students will be challenged to prepare for the NCLEX-RN® examination with a content review based on the current NCLEX-RN® Test Plan.
+Classroom and/or online activities to develop critical thinking and successful test-taking skills will be presented.